openstack/tempest/doc/source/library.rst

 Making changes
 ''''''''''''''
 When making changes to tempest/lib you have to be conscious of the effect of any changes on external consumers.
-If your proposed changeset will change the default behaviour of any interface, or make something which previously worked not after your change, then it is not acceptable.
+If your proposed change set will change the default behaviour of any interface, or make something which previously worked not after your change, then it is not acceptable.
 Every effort needs to go into preserving backwards compatibility in changes.